apr3vau/nlpedit/README.md

 For Windows user, this application needs [Visual C++ library](https://aka.ms/vs/17/release/vc_redist.x64.exe) to run.
 Please download and install if you don't have it.

+### macOS

+For macOS user, the application has not signed yet, so you need some manual procedure to make it run.

+Assuming you've installed the application at `/Applications/nlpedit.app`, execute the following command in macOS `Terminal`:

+	xattr -d com.apple.quarantine /Applications/nlpedit.app

+Open the application, choose "Trust" in the Privacy settings, then the application should start.
+Tested under macOS Sonoma.

 ## Screenshots

 ### Natural Language Highlighting